cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon_pages.md

 ## Acceptance criteria

-- [ ] YYYYMMDD-external.xml ZAP scan is present in YYYYMMDD-ZAP-Nessus folder
+- [ ] YYYYMMDD-ZAP-pages.xml ZAP scan is present in YYYYMMDD-ZAP-Nessus folder
-- [ ] YYYYMMDD-internal.xml ZAP scan is present in YYYYMMDD-ZAP-Nessus folder
+- [ ] YYYYMMDD-ZAP-pages.html ZAP scan is present in YYYYMMDD-ZAP-Nessus folder